mdmayfield/ThinkPad-T16s-Gen6-AMD/README.md

 - [ ] Investigate why `systemctl restart keyd` causes Bluetooth to re-enable.
 - [x] Investigate why `sudo` takes 10s and re-enables Bluetooth on OEM kernel. (not seeing anymore?)
 - [ ] BIOS setting check: May want to look into UMA Framebuffer Size in future.
-- [ ] Possible to accept keyboard login password only without waiting for fprint to timeout, fail, or succeed?
+- [x] Possible to accept keyboard login password only without waiting for fprint to timeout, fail, or succeed?
+  - See below for pam.d/common-auth settings
+  - Annoyingly this isn't easy to do; see https://unix.stackexchange.com/questions/615555/pam-fingerprint-login-blocks-password
 - [ ] Sort out internal microphone...prefer a solution that is firmware based for the DC offset thing (not sure if an ALSA filter will be sufficient dynamic range)

 ---